-PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's staff ("the inspection team") conducted primary procedures for the inspection from November 7, 2016 to November 18, 2016 and from December 12, 2016 to December 21, 2016.
-A. Review of Audit Engagements The inspection procedures included review of portions of one issuer audit performed by the Firm and the Firm's audit work on two other issuer audit engagements in which it played a role but was not the principal auditor.
-This review did not identify any audit performance issues that, in the inspection team's view, resulted in the Firm failing to obtain sufficient appropriate audit evidence to support an audit opinion or to fulfill the objectives of its role in the other engagements.
+PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's staff ("the inspection team") conducted primary procedures for the inspection from August 14, 2017 to August 24, 2017.6 A. Review of Audit Engagements The inspection procedures included reviews of portions of the Firm's audit work on two issuer audit engagements in which it played a role but was not the principal auditor.
+These reviews did not identify any audit performance issues that, in the inspection team's view, resulted in the Firm failing to obtain sufficient appropriate audit evidence to fulfill the objectives of its role in the engagements.
 B. Review of Quality Control System In addition to evaluating the quality of the audit work performed on specific audit engagements, the inspection included review of certain of the Firm's practices, policies, and procedures related to audit quality.
-This review addressed practices, policies, and procedures concerning audit performance and the following eight functional areas (1) tone at the top; (2) practices for partner evaluation, compensation, admission, assignment of responsibilities, and disciplinary actions; (3) independence implications of non-audit services; business ventures, alliances, and arrangements; personal financial interests; and commissions and contingent fees; (4) practices for client acceptance and interest) who had primary responsibility for an issuer audit (as defined in AS 1201, Supervision of the Audit Engagement) or for the Firm's role in an issuer audit during the twelve-month period preceding the outset of the inspection.
-For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
+This review addressed practices, policies, and procedures concerning audit performance and the following eight functional areas (1) tone at the top; (2) practices for partner evaluation, compensation, admission, assignment of responsibilities, and disciplinary actions; (3) independence implications of non-audit services; business ventures, alliances, and arrangements; personal financial interests; and commissions and contingent fees; (4) practices for client acceptance and retention; (5) practices for consultations on accounting, auditing, and Securities and Exchange Commission ("SEC") matters; (6) the Firm's internal inspection program; (7) practices for establishment and communication of audit policies, procedures, and methodologies, including training; and (8) the supervision by the Firm's audit engagement teams of the work performed by foreign affiliates.
+The inspection team did For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
 Primary procedures do not include (1) inspection planning, which is performed prior to primary procedures, and (2) inspection follow-up procedures, wrap-up, analysis of results, and the preparation of the inspection report, which extend beyond the primary procedures.